 Can I still access Researcher Development (UC ReD) Program workshops?

-Yes.
-The UC ReD program is running in virtual mode, with many of our workshops, seminars and events now delivered via Zoom (or other means).
-We encourage you to participate both to gain the new skills and knowledge, and to stay connected with the research community.
+The ReD program is running in virtual mode, with our workshops, seminars and events now delivered via Zoom (or other means).
+We encourage you to participate, both to gain the new skills and knowledge, and to stay connected with the research community.
+There are is a range of wellbeing-focussed workshops which we encourage people to attend.
 To see what’s available, please visit the calendar of researcher development activities.

 If you are going on leave, we welcome and encourage you to continue participating in the UCReD researcher development activities.